wouterbulten/wouterbulten.github.io/_posts/2015-02-13-first-steps-with-gpy.markdown

 Y = np.array([0.25 * (a*a) + (.25 * np.random.randn()) for a in X])
 {% endhighlight %}

-Our regression model requires a kernel for which we choose a RBF kernel with a default variance and lengthscale of 1.
-With this kernel we are ready to optimize the model:
+Our regression model requires a kernel for which we choose a RBF (or Gaussian) kernel with a default variance and length-scale of 1.
+The length-scale influences the width of the Gaussian and roughly defines the correlation strength between two points: i.e. how far must two points to be apart to be considered "separated". how  With this kernel we are ready to optimize the model:

 {% highlight python %}
 kernel = GPy.kern.RBF(input_dim=1)